-Standard problems are those that can be solved with standard means.
+Standard problems are solved with standard means.
 This is the bread-and-butter job of any developer, including me as a senior developer.
 “Feature development”, we call most of it.

 This is daily business, the normal thing, the ordinary.
 It finds little mention in these pages.
 It stands for quiet, busy times.
 Happy times.
 Let there be no mistake: I like feature development.

-But then there are the real problems.
+But then, there are the real problems.
 The challenges.
 Problems without standard, obvious, tested, proven answers.
-This is the stuff we don’t really know how to tackle.
+Stuff we don’t really know how to tackle.
 Scary stuff.
 The stuff of adventure.

 So what to do when such a real problem surfaces?
 A problem nobody really knows how to deal with, including myself?